 You will have to complete two reflection papers, each worth 10%, discussing your prior experiences as second language learner and your ideas about second language teaching.
-The first reflection paper is due on January 22 and the second one on April 4.
 Further details and guidelines will be discussed in class.

-Homework 20%
+Homework 10%

 Throughout the term, you will have to complete several short homework assignments, each of them worth 5% or less.
 The deadlines for these assignments will be announced at least one week in advance.
 Some of these assignments will be ungraded, but you will receive credit for having completed them.